Sponsored by the Michigan Family History Network

 Halicz, Galic, Halytsa, Ruthenian

 Ukraine is first mentioned in the Tale of Igor's Campaign against Plovtsy in 1185.
-Nobody herd about Moscow and Russia at that time.
-Kyiv was founded in 482, while oscow was funded in 1147.
+Nobody heard about Moscow and Russia at that time.
+Kyiv was founded in 482, while Moscow was founded in 1147.

 Kyivan Rus was identified with Ukraine.
 1189-1213, Ukraine was called Krajina [our country] in Kyiv chronicles - Galich Ukraina.

 Although Ruthenians drove out the Hungarians from Halych-Volhynia by 1221, Hungarian kings continued to add Galicia et Lodomeria to their official titles.

 Galician-Volynian Rus from: The Ukrainians in America by Myron B Kuropas

 Following the fall of Kiev, the center of Ukrainian national life shifted to the southwest section of the former Kievan Rus state, to the provinces of Galica and Volynia.
 By the end of the 12th century, Galicia and Volynia had united to form a separate principality that retained the name Rus.
 Exposed more and more to the cultural influences of western Europe, this state grew and prospered.
 Under a series of capable rulers, such as King Daniel (Danylo)*, who founded the city of Lviv**, the political stability of this second Ukrainian state was maintained for over 100 years.

 In time, however, Galicain-Volynian Rus suffered the same fate as Kievan Rus.
 Disagreement along royal heirs, combined with the rising power of neighboring states, eventually led to the fall of second Ukrainian state.
 In the 14 the century, Galicia was conquered by Poland, while Lithuania annexed Volynia and took control of Kiev.